 Lifetime Trucking Job Placement Assistance for Your New Career

 We offer lifetime trucking job placement to all of our students and graduates.
-In particular, Elite University has access to many trucking job opportunities, no matter what kind of company you’d like to drive for.
+In particular, Elite U has access to many trucking job opportunities, no matter what kind of company you’d like to drive for.

 As a student or graduate, you’ll have access to trucking jobs with some of the finest companies across the United States.
 We have ongoing employment partnerships with many of the largest over-the-road truckload carriers including Knight, Swift, Werner, Pam, Covenant, May, JBS Carriers, TransAm Trucking, and Schneider, to name a few.
 We also have strong ties with small, local trucking companies.